The 3 Biggest Payroll Mistakes Restaurants Make

 Payroll might not be the first thing on your mind when you open your restaurant each day, but when mistakes happen, they can be disastrous for business.
 For a restaurant owner, getting audited by the Department of Labor is like something out of a horror story.
 Audits have taken down establishments that were profitable for decades.

-The food service industry is a prime target for audits because many owners don’t realize they are making three major payroll mistakes.
-These mistakes can be summed up in a single sentence: You are not paying your employees correctly.
+Restaurants face their own version of the payroll problems every small business runs into.
+In fact, the food service industry is a prime target for audits because many owners don't realize they're making three major mistakes.
+And these mistakes can be summed up in a single sentence: You're not paying your employees correctly.

-1. Misunderstanding How Tipped Employees and Minimum Wage Work
+Mistake #1: Misunderstanding How Tipped Wages and Minimum Wage Actually Work

 Tipped wages are not an exception to minimum wage laws.
 Every tipped employee must still earn at least $7.25 per hour after tips.
 Some states have higher minimum tipped wages, but the key distinction remains: tipped wages must meet or exceed the regular minimum wage once tips are factored in.